Falah-Jabar-Rahim/CellQuant-Net/README.md

 # Datasets:

 - Contact the corresponding author to access the datasets described in the paper
-- The datasets (only tiles and segmentation masks) are available for research purposes only
+- The datasets (only tiles and segmentation masks) are available for research purposes onlypython run_cellquant_net.py  --cpu_workers 32  --batch_size 128 --cell_connectivity   --model_type tnmi_20x.pth

 # Pretrained Weights: